Nutrition

 License: Public domain under CC0 1.0 Universal.
 See Data Sources for full details.

-The FAO Nutrient Conversion Table for Supply Utilization Accounts (2024 edition) is also stored locally in data/downloads/fao_nutrient_conversion_table_for_sua_2024.xlsx via the download_fao_nutrient_conversion_table workflow rule, providing FAO-authored nutrient factors for cross-checking FAOSTAT supply data (subject to FAO’s non-commercial use guidance). workflow/scripts/prepare_fao_edible_portion.py distils the edible portion coefficients and water content (g/100g) from sheet 03 of that workbook for all configured crops, materialising them in processing/{name}/fao_edible_portion.csv for downstream use.
+The FAO Nutrient Conversion Table for Supply Utilization Accounts (2024 edition) is also stored locally in data/downloads/fao_nutrient_conversion_table_for_sua_2024.xlsx via the download_fao_nutrient_conversion_table workflow rule, providing FAO-authored nutrient factors for cross-checking FAOSTAT supply data (subject to FAO’s non-commercial use guidance). workflow/scripts/prepare_fao_edible_portion.py distils the edible portion coefficients from sheet 03 of that workbook for all configured crops, materialising them in processing/{name}/fao_edible_portion.csv for downstream use.

-When the model assembles crop→food conversion links it rescales dry-matter crop production to fresh edible food mass using these coefficients: dry harvests are uplifted by edible_portion_coefficient / (1 - water_fraction) before applying the pathway-specific processing factors from data/foods.csv.
+When the model assembles crop→food conversion links it rescales dry-matter crop production to fresh edible food mass using these coefficients together with moisture fractions from data/crop_moisture_content.csv: dry harvests are uplifted by edible_portion_coefficient / (1 - moisture_fraction) before applying the pathway-specific processing factors from data/foods.csv.
 Each processing pathway can produce multiple food products with factors that maintain mass balance (sum ≤ 1.0).
-Crops flagged in data/yield_unit_conversions.csv retain their reported units and skip this rescaling, as their GAEZ yields already describe the processed output.
+Crops flagged in data/yield_unit_conversions.csv are the few cases where GAEZ reports processed outputs (sugar or oil); those entries handle the unit conversion back to dry matter so that downstream processing can proceed uniformly.

 Retrieval: